 This function is not active if the current playlist is empty.
-If the current playlist is not empty, pressing PLST once enters the Playlist Edit mode.

-- Pressing PLST from the Playlist Edit mode enters the Playlist Playout mode. - Pressing PLST from the Playlist Playout mode re-cues the playlist to its beginning. - Pressing 3 times PLST will always cue up the playlist ready to roll.
+- If the current playlist is not empty, pressing PLST once loads the current playlist in Playlist Edit mode. - Pressing PLST from the Playlist Edit mode shifts to the Playlist Playout mode. - Pressing PLST from the Playlist Playout mode re-cues the playlist to its beginning. - Pressing 3 times PLST will always cue up the current playlist ready to roll.